bshaffer/oauth2-server-php-docs/content/grant-types/user-credentials.md

 $ curl -u TestClient:TestSecret https://api.mysite.com/token -d 'grant_type=password&username=bshaffer&password=brent123'
 ```

-If your client is `public` (by default, this is true when no secret is associated with the client), you
+If your client is `public` (by default, this is true when no secret is associated with the client in storage), you
 can omit the `client_secret` value in the request:

 ```text